Taner Kılıç

-Taner Kılıç (born 1969) is a Turkish civil rights activist who is one of the founding members of the Turkey section of the human rights organisation Amnesty International and its president since 2014.
+Taner Kılıç (born 1969) is a Turkish civil rights activist.
+He is one of the founding members of the Turkey section of the human rights organisation Amnesty International and its president since 2014.
 Kılıç was detained by Turkish authorities for alleged terrorist activities on 6 June 2017, during the 2016–17 purges in Turkey.

 He remained in detention until 15 August 2018.
 On 3 July 2020, he was sentenced to six years in prison.
 Amnesty condemned the verdict as a "travesty of justice".

 Education and career

 Kılıç studied at Dokuz Eylül University, graduating from its law school in 1991, and practised as a lawyer since 1993.
 He cofounded the Association for Solidarity with Refugees (Mültecilerle Dayanışma Derneği) and was the head of its board from 2008 to 2014.
-As of May 2016, he was a member of the Immigration and Asylum Commission of the Izmir Bar Association and of the Refugee Rights Study Group of the Turkish Bars Association.
+As of May 2016, he was a member of the Immigration and Asylum Commission of the İzmir Bar Association and of the Refugee Rights Study Group of the Turkish Bars Association.